goverdata/Evapo_EraInterim/README.md

 <h2>Overview: What can Evapo_EraInterim do?</h2>

-eraInterimDownload has a main function, allow download parameters for evapo-transpiration : <br>
+Evapo_EraInterim has a main function, allow download parameters for evapo-transpiration : <br>
 Temperature, <br>
 Wind speed, <br>
 Net Solar radiation <br>